 One or more line items can be found in orders.

 Orders provide high-level information about a campaign, such as the buyer or advertiser and the staff members at your company who are in charge of it.

 A line item refers to an advertiser’s commitment to purchase a specific number of ad impressions (CPM), user clicks (CPC), or time (CPD) on specific dates and prices.
 A line item only belongs to one “order” and can’t be created without one.

-The ad creative that the advertiser wants to show on your website or app should be added in line items.
+The ad creative the advertiser wants to show on your website or app should be added in the line items.